SalvoTr/ExplosivePomegranateDeployment/README.md

 ### User Stories

-The Use cases were separated between the MVP, whic has been implemented and the Future improvement steps.
+The Use cases were separated between the MVP, which has been implemented and the Future improvement steps.
 The latter is not in place, but are seen as next steps, in case such a website would be taken further.

 #### MVP - Minimal Viable Product